Zexeed1/data-analyst-portfolio/README.md

 # 📊 Data Analyst Portfolio

 Welcome to my Data Analyst Portfolio Repository.
-This repository highlights a selection of analytical projects that demonstrate my ability to work across the entire data lifecycle—data collection, cleaning, exploration, visualization, and insight communication to support data-driven decision-making.
+This repository highlights a selection of analytical projects that demonstrate my ability to work across the entire data lifecycle data collection, cleaning, exploration, visualization, and insight communication to support data-driven decision-making.

 ---